vmmc2/PythonStuff/LeetCode Top Interview Problems/README.md

 # Medium Collection (Falta fazer):
 ## Trees and Graphs
 * Binary Tree ZigZag Level Order Traversal
-* Number of Islands
-* Kth Smallest Element in a BST
 * Populating Next Right Pointers in Each Node
 * Construct Binary Tree from Preorder and Inorder Traversal